satnetuser001/laravel-development-in-docker/README.md

 #to-do: block-diagram of application ?

 System requirements:
-docker version not lower than 2.20.0
+linux kernel version 6.8.0-51-generic docker engine version 27.5.0 docker compose version 2.32.3

 First of all, rename the root directory to the name of your project, this is important because docker will use this name when building images.